1 9 6 3 – 1 9 8 9 (UK)

-The longest running science fiction series in TV history actually began life as a concept for a children’s educational programme.
-The time travel of the Doctor was meant to be a way of explaining past ages and the physical sciences.
+The longest-running science fiction series in TV history actually began life as a concept for a children’s educational programme.
+The time travel of the Doctor – a Time Lord from the planet Gallifrey – was meant to be a way of explaining past ages and the physical sciences.

-Her science teacher Ian Chesterton and history teacher Barbara Wright were intrigued by Susan’s vast knowledge, and their curiosity led them to the Doctor and his home – what seemed to be a police box. . .
+Her science teacher Ian Chesterton (William Russell) and history teacher Barbara Wright (Jacqueline Hill) were intrigued by Susan’s vast knowledge, and their curiosity led them to the Doctor (William Hartnell) and his home in a junkyard – and what seemed to be a police call box. . .

-In the beginning The Doctor (played by William Hartnell) was to all intents and purposes the villain: he kidnaps two teachers in his time machine, carts them back to the Stone Age, and maintains a position of intractable mystery.
+In the beginning, The Doctor was for all intents and purposes the villain: he kidnaps two teachers in his time machine, carts them back to the Stone Age, and maintains a position of intractable mystery.

-Jon Pertwee’s debut as Doctor No. 3 brought sweeping changes to the show.
+Jon Pertwee’s debut as Doctor #3 brought sweeping changes to the show.
 It jumped out of black-and-white and into colour and put a greater emphasis on elaborate stunts and action scenes than ever before.
 It also made a concerted effort to tell more complex and sophisticated stories.